Prompt a Robot to Walk with Large Language Models: Results

 \subsection{Description Prompt}

 We perform $5$ experiments to analyze the impact of individual components in the description prompt.
 In each experiment, we provide observation and action prompts ($P_{Hist}$).
 For evaluation, we consider two metrics: normalized walking time and success rate.
 To clarify, the term ``normalized walking time" denotes the proportion of time a robot can walk before it falls.
-The success rate is measured by the percentage of the trials that the robot is able to finish, where each trial lasts for $10$ seconds and we have $5$ trials for each experiment.
-In the design of the first experiment (E1), we exclude the description prompt entirely (only $P_{Hist}$).
-In the second experiment (E2), we only provide the meaning of input and output space ($P_{IO}$).
-Additionally, we include the joint order ($P_{IO} + P_{JO}$) in the third experiment (E3).
-In the fourth experiment (E4), we incorporate prompts such as task description, meaning of input and output space, joint order, and the full control pipeline ($P_{TD} + P_{IO} + P_{JO} + P_{CP}$).
+The success rate is measured by the percentage of the trials that the robot is able to finish, where each trial lasts for $10$ seconds, and we have $5$ trials for each experiment.
+In the design of the first experiment (E1), we exclude the description prompt entirely (we only have $P_{Hist}$, and set $P_{Desc} = \emptyset$).
+In the second experiment (E2), we only provide the meaning of input and output space ($P_{Desc} = \{P_{IO}\}$).
+In the third experiment (E3), we include the joint order ($P_{Desc} = \{P_{IO}, P_{JO}\}$).
+In the fourth experiment (E4), we incorporate prompts such as task description, meaning of input and output space, joint order, and the full control pipeline ($P_{Desc} = \{P_{TD}, P_{IO}, P_{JO}, P_{CP}\}$).
 For the fifth experiment (E5), we employed a complete description prompt.
 The experimental result is demonstrated in Fig.~\ref{fig:description_prompt}, where we can see that the full description prompt has the highest normalized walking time and success rate.
 Based on the results from the first experiment, without a description prompt (E1), there is a minimal likelihood of LLMs prompting a robot to walk.